 As described under "Organizational Structure," we will acquire certain favorable tax attributes from the Blocker Companies in the Mergers.
-In addition, the IPO Contribution, the Class A-5 Unit Redemption, acquisitions by Xponential Fitness, Inc. of LLC Units from certain Continuing Pre-IPO LLC Members in connection with this offering, future taxable redemptions or exchanges by Continuing Pre-IPO LLC Members of LLC Units for shares of our Class A common stock or cash, and other transactions described herein are expected to result in favorable tax attributes for us.
+In addition, the IPO Contribution, the Class A-5 Unit Redemption, future taxable redemptions or exchanges by Continuing Pre-IPO LLC Members of LLC Units for shares of our Class A common stock or cash, and other transactions described herein are expected to result in favorable tax attributes for us.
 These tax attributes would not be available to us in the absence of those transactions and are expected to reduce the amount of tax that we would otherwise be required to pay in the future.

-Upon the completion of this offering, we will enter into a TRA, pursuant to which we generally will be required to pay to the TRA parties in the aggregate 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize as a result of (i) certain favorable tax attributes we will acquire from the Blocker Companies in the Mergers (including net operating losses and the Blocker Companies' allocable share of existing tax basis), (ii) increases in our allocable share of existing tax basis and tax basis adjustments that may result from (x) the IPO Contribution, the Class A-5 Unit Redemption, and the purchase of LLC Units from Continuing Pre-IPO LLC Members in this offering, (y) future taxable redemptions and exchanges of LLC Units by Continuing Pre-IPO LLC Members, and (z) certain payments made under the TRA, and (iii) deductions in respect of interest under the TRA.
+Upon the completion of this offering, we will enter into a TRA, pursuant to which we generally will be required to pay to the TRA parties in the aggregate 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize as a result of (i) certain favorable tax attributes we will acquire from the Blocker Companies in the Mergers (including net operating losses and the Blocker Companies' allocable share of existing tax basis), (ii) increases in our allocable share of existing tax basis adjustments that may result from (x) the IPO Contribution and the Class A-5 Unit Redemption, (y) future taxable redemptions and exchanges of LLC Units by Continuing Pre-IPO LLC Members and (z) certain payments made under the TRA, and (iii) deductions in respect of interest under the TRA.
 These payment obligations are obligations of Xponential Fitness, Inc. and not of Xponential Holdings LLC.

 The payment obligations under the TRA are our obligations, and we expect that the payments we will be required to make under the TRA will be substantial.
-Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the TRA, we expect that the tax savings associated with the Mergers, the IPO Contribution, the Class A-5 Unit Redemption, the acquisition of LLC Units from the Pre-IPO LLC Members in connection with this offering and future redemptions or exchanges of LLC Units as described above would aggregate to approximately \$129.6 million over 15 years from the date of the completion of this offering, based on an assumed initial public offering price of \$15.00 per share of our Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus and assuming all future redemptions or exchanges would occur within one year of the completion of this offering.
-Under this scenario we would be required to pay the TRA parties approximately 85% of such amount, or approximately \$110.2 million, over the 15-year period from the date of the completion of this offering.
+Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the TRA, we expect that the tax savings associated with the Mergers, the IPO Contribution, the Class A-5 Unit Redemption, and future redemptions or exchanges of LLC Units as described above would aggregate to approximately \$112.2 million over 15 years from the date of the completion of this offering, assuming all future redemptions or exchanges would occur within one year of the completion of this offering at the \$12.00 initial offering price.
+Under this scenario we would be required to pay the TRA parties approximately \$95.4 million, over the 15-year period from the date of the completion of this offering.
 The actual amounts we will be required to pay may materially differ from these hypothetical amounts, because potential future tax savings that we will be deemed to realize, and TRA payments by us, will be calculated based in part on the market value of our Class A common stock at the time of each redemption or exchange of an LLC Unit for a share of Class A common stock and the prevailing applicable federal tax rate (plus the assumed combined state and local tax rate) applicable to us over the life of the TRA and will depend on our generating sufficient future taxable income to realize the tax benefits that are subject to the TRA.
 See "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."
 Payments under the TRA are not conditioned on our existing owners' continued ownership of us after this offering.